Mammography uses radiation to produce detailed images of the breasts. It’s used in routine screening and to aid in the diagnosis of breast cancer.

 Not all suspicious breast tissue turns out to be cancer.
 Abnormal mammograms call for additional testing to rule out breast cancer.
 This is called a false positive.

 Mammography uses low doses of radiation.
-The risk of harm from a mammogram is low, but it does have the potential to cause cancer when repeated over time.
-Also, radiation should be avoided if you’re pregnant.
+The risk of harm from a mammogram is

 Under the Affordable Care Act (ACA), breast cancer mammography screenings are covered for women over 40 every one or two years.
 It’s usually covered under Medicare as well.